Mayamariaruth/calima/README.md

     * Ability to see all customer details and booking request details in each booking

-As a site user I can access the menu for the restaurant so that I can see what food they have
+As a site user, I can access the menu for the restaurant so that I can see what food they have

 - Acceptance Criteria
     * Link to the menu from the landing page and navigation bar